charlielee/boats-animator/docs/getting-started/setup.md

     Make sure the camera you want to use with Boats Animator is connected to your computer before opening the program.

 ## Developers
-If you are interested in helping develop Boats Animator, setup information is avaliable on [GitHub](https://github.com/BoatsAreRockable/Boats-Animator/blob/master/CONTRIBUTING.md).
+If you are interested in helping develop Boats Animator, setup information is available on [GitHub](https://github.com/BoatsAreRockable/Boats-Animator/blob/master/CONTRIBUTING.md).